Sultanpur National Park, Gurgaon | Timings, Animals, Entry Fee

 The Sultanpur metro station is the closest to the national park.

-Sultanpur Bird Sanctuary best time to visit
+Sultanpur Bird Sanctuary Best time to visit

 Like Ballavpur Wildlife Sanctuary, Migratory birds come here from different parts of the world during winter.
-So November to February is the best time to visit Sultanpur National Park.
+So, November to February is the best time to visit Sultanpur National Park.
 The weather is soothing during this time, and we can see a maximum of birds.

 Map of Sultanpur national park